Manila and Bangkok are both gateways to tropical paradise, and exciting cities in their own right.

 In Bangkok and Manila alike, mall food courts are probably the cheapest option that's still almost certain to be safe.

-With that social role comes some pretty impressive food, and air conditioning to enjoy it in.
+With that social role comes not only decent food, but air conditioning to enjoy it in.

 Oddly, I've noticed that food courts and inexpensive chain restaurants run slightly more in Manila.
 We're not talking a big difference in absolute terms, perhaps $1-$2 for comparable meals, but the percentage difference is pretty significant.